convto/bit/README.md

 ### Decode

-The input to the decoding process is a bit-encoded byte sequence.
+Decode takes as input a bit-encoded byte sequences.
 Eight characters represent one byte, so the input must be a multiple of 8 bytes.

 ```go